Why do we need this research?

 What’s happening in this project?

 Our researchers are now carrying out the PUFFIN-2 study in pregnant women with type 1 or 2 diabetes.
-So far nine women have agreed to take part.
+So far 11 women have agreed to take part.
 The team are monitoring the placentas of these women by performing MRI scans twice during their pregnancies and are also taking blood samples to look for substances that show how well the placenta is functioning and how stable their diabetes is.
 The women are also having their blood sugar levels monitored throughout the study.

 What difference will this project make?

-The findings of this study will help us to understand more about which pregnant women with diabetes are at greatest risk of complications and highlight ways in which doctors can identify these women before problems arise.
+The findings of this study will help us to understand more about which pregnant women with diabetes are at greatest risk of complications and will highlight ways in which doctors can identify these women before problems arise.
 This will help to make sure that these women get the best possible care, reducing the chances of health problems for them and their babies.